Welcome to the Hedrick Lab at UNC!

 New collaborative publication: Three-dimensional flow and lift characteristics of a hovering ruby-throated hummingbird by Jialei Song, Haoxiang Luo, and Tyson L. Hedrick was recently published in Journal of The Royal Society Interface!
 Read it here or see the video and commentary on from Nick Stockton on Wired.com.

-New Hedrick Lab publication: The mechanics and behavior of Cliff Swallows during tandem flights by Ryan M. Shelton, Brandon E. Jackson and Tyson L. Hedrick is available as an Advance Online publication in the Journal of Experimental Biology.
+New Hedrick Lab publication: The mechanics and behavior of Cliff Swallows during tandem flights by Ryan M. Shelton, Brandon E. Jackson and Tyson L. Hedrick was recently published in the Journal of Experimental Biology.
 Read it here or take a look at the video and commentary by Nsikan Akpan in Science News and also the article in the Raleigh News & Observer by Reid Creager.